lbormann/autodarts-highlights/README.md

 ## TODOs

-- X create simple html: start-record, stop-record, generate clips
+- X create simple html: start-record, stop-record
 - X create folder for every record-run with all camera-record-outputs
 - X Dont stop every record on highlight, just produce a list of 3-throws timestamps, and save them to a json file
 - X add caller sounds
 - X add crowd before first dart (loud to silent), every dart "Ouh", in the end mix caller in
+- X change clip-file name to: timestamp_thrower_variant_type_value
+- X change default constant clip-path to record-path to know where the clips come from easily
+- Let the user re-generate a highlight-clip
+- let the user change latence when its not sync
+- Let the user change turn-value when its wrong
+- Let the user delete a highlight-clip
+- maybe combine AC with AH to one application?
+- parallize highlight-clip-generation instead of each recording one-by-one
 - Add latence to config
 -X Add mirror to config (video-sources)
 - Improve Readme